nahumck/nahumck.me/posts/2016/06/making-the-case-for-an-iphone-pro.md

 There are two iPads with the Pro moniker available, which essentially are just two different screen sizes; I think I would get the 12.9" screen size if I had to choose, as that felt the most comfortable when I was recently in the Apple Store.
 At this point, it is essentially a portable laptop, and can do many of the functions thrown at it.
 It even has an advantage if you get the LTE version, because you can connect anywhere you get service and don’t have to worry about finding a place with wifi.

 I can see that working on that size of a device is appealing.
 I can see where the extra screen real estate allows you to see more of what you are doing.
-Apps like [Ulysses](https://geo.itunes.apple.com/us/app/ulysses-mobile/id950335311?at=1001l4VZ&ct=nahumck_me "Ulysses Mobile") are better suited for split screen support; on one side you can have Ulysses, on the other Safari for researching.[\[2\]](#fn-2 "see footnote")
+Apps like [Ulysses](https://geo.itunes.apple.com/us/app/ulysses-mobile/id950335311?at=1001l4VZ&ct=nahumck_me "Ulysses Mobile") are better suited for split screen support; on one side you can have Ulysses, on the other Safari for researching.[^2]

 I might even be happier with two devices: a small portable phone, and a large screen iPad with everything else.
 I can envision a future with a 4“ iPhone, a larger Apple Watch, and a 12.9” iPad Pro.[\[3\]](#fn-3 "see footnote")